-The Metering Unit consists of two electronic modules mounted on a NEMA grade panel designed to fit in small spaces in rectifier rooms.
+The Metering Unit is housed in a standard NEMA 12 enclosure (IP54).
 In addition to the electronic circuitry (housed within two modular units), the Metering Unit contains terminals for all external connections.
-The Metering Unit requires 120 Vac, 50 or 60 Hz power.
+The Metering Unit requires 120/240 Vac (other voltages available), 50 or 60 Hz power.
 Burden on the supply circuit will not exceed 2400 VA.
-External over-current protection circuitry and ON/OFF control are customer provided.
+A thermo-magnetic circuit breaker is mounted on the inside of the enclosure and serves as the power on-off control.